 Haltenbanken – west of Trøndelag in the Norwegian Sea, is an interesting area for both production and exploration.
 First production from Haltenbanken started in 1995.
 This year a new village is established based on challenges from this area.
 Several fields are in production and new fields are under development.
 At Haltenbanken you find the following fields in production; Heidrun, Åsgard including Smørbukk, Smørbukk Sør and Midgard, Kristin, Tyrihans, Morvin, Mikkel and Njord.
 All these fields are operated from Stjørdal in Mid-Norway.

 The professional task in this project will be divided in two parts.
 First part will focus on increased oil recovery on all the fields in the Haltenbanken area.
-The second part this year will have main focus on the Heidrun field.
+The second part this year will have main focus on one of the Haltenbanken fields.

-The database of the Heidrun Field will be available during autumn and will be regularly updated.
-The data will be an important basis for all project work in the village.
+The required data for the selected field will be available during autumn and will be regularly updated.
+The data will be an important basis for the technical project work in the village.

-The second day of the Haltenbanken Village a group of experts from Statoil in Stjørdal will spend a full day with the student groups presenting current challenges in production of the fields in Haltenbanken area.
-This year Heidrun will be the main field of interest, but all fields will be presented.
-The actual group projects will be defined by the groups in collaboration with NTNU and Statoil after this day.
-The entire village will go to Stjørdal early in the semester in order to discuss progress with the advisors from Statoil.
+The first or the second day of the Haltenbanken Village a group of experts from Equinor in Stjørdal will spend a full day with the student groups presenting current challenges in production of the fields in Haltenbanken area.
+The actual group projects will be defined by the groups in collaboration with NTNU and Equinor after this day.